 When shopping for a diamond, it’s important to keep a few basics in mind.
 With these top tips, you’ll know how to find a gorgeous diamond that you’ll love for years to come.

 Your diamond should come with a certificate, but not just any certificate.
-You should only consider diamonds with GIA or AGS certification.
-These are the two most reliable lab entities in the world.
-Buying a diamond with one of these certificates ensures you’re getting what you pay for.
-If a salesperson is pushing you to buy a diamond with a certificate other than GIA or AGS, politely leave their store and shop elsewhere.
+You should only consider diamonds with GIA certification.
+This is the most reliable lab entity in the world.
+Because of their strict grading processes, buying a diamond with these certificates ensures you’re getting what you pay for.
+If a salesperson is pushing you to buy a diamond with a certificate other than GIA, politely leave their store and shop elsewhere.

 Pull the diamond away from the bright lights in the store, as these can mask the inclusions in a diamond.
 Does the diamond have any noticeable blemishes or imperfections?
 If not, the diamond is eye-clean.
 That’s what you want: an eye-clean diamond.
-Typically, diamonds with a VS1 or VS2 Clarity grade will be eye-clean.
-While you can buy a higher grade, like a VVS1, you’ll be paying more for the same eye-clean status.
+Typically, diamonds with VS1 or VS2 clarity will be eye-clean.
+While you can buy a higher grade, like the VVS1 clarity, you’ll be paying more for the same eye-clean status.

 The main goal is to end up with a diamond that looks white.
 In general, you can find a diamond in the G-I range that appears colorless.
 You could pay more by choosing a stone in the D-F range, but the diamond achieves the same result at a much higher price.

 In addition to looking at the diamond color by itself, you want to compare the stone to the color of your ring setting.
 If you’re choosing a yellow gold setting, for example, you may be able to choose an I or even J color, because the stone will still look white in the ring.

 You should never feel pressured or rushed to make a decision on a diamond.
 Shopping for a ring is an exciting time.
 But most importantly, you want to end up with a diamond you love for a price you also love.